Efekahya/sakaiExpressServer/README.md

+# This repo is no longer maintained!!
+Feel free to open issues and create pull requests.
+I will do my best to keep track of them.
+But, since

 # convenientSakai

 A full-stack project that I'm currently working on.
 This project currently only runs for the Dokuz Eylül University's online education system.
 You can "change" the domain and start using it for your desired education system that is based on Sakai

 # FEATURES

---> Register and log in to the system </br>
 --> Add your Sakai information to the system to view your announcements, assignments, and meetings </br>
---> Click on the join meeting button to quickly join to the current meeting that is still available </br>
+--> See available meetings and join them with one click </br>
---> See the meal of the day on the homepage (It's not integrated into the Sakai so it will still show the meal at Dokuz Eylül)</br>
+--> See the meal of the day on the homepage (It's not a built-in SAKAI feature.
+I'm scraping the Dokuz Eylül university's website for it)</br>

 # TODO

 --> Add a reminder on meetings, homework</br>
---> Get a notification on a new announcement </br>
+--> Get a notification on new announcements </br>
 --> Filter and search through announcements and assignments</br>
 --> Create an admin panel to easily change some parameters so that the software can be implemented to all Sakai systems</br>
---> Dark mode for my eyes

 # HOW TO INSTALL

---> This script goes through your favorite sites that you can alter from your university's Sakai website by simply clicking the star icon next to the name of the class.
+--> This script scrapes all the available data of your favorite sites on SAKAI.

 ## Step 1 : System Dependencies!

-- Node.js have to be installed on your system if you didn't install node.js you can refer to this website <a href="https://nodejs.org/en/node.js">Install  Node.js</a>
+- Node.js have to be installed on your system if you don't have node.js you can refer to this website <a href="https://nodejs.org/en/node.js">Install  Node.js</a>

 ## Step 2 : Setting up!